Reporting environmental incidents (including agricultural malpractice and wildlife crime) to the Department

 If the works relate to:

-• Environmentally designated areas (i.e. Areas of Special Scientific Interest, Special Areas of Conservation, Special Protection Areas), then please contact NIEA.
-For more information click here.
+- Environmentally designated areas (i.e. Areas of Special Scientific Interest, Special Areas of Conservation, Special Protection Areas), then please contact NIEA.
+More information can be found here at Northern Ireland environment agency.
 For an interactive Map Viewer of environmentally designated areas please visit the Natural Environment Map Viewer.

-• Removal of forests and woodlands, then Environmental Impact Assessment (Forestry) Regulations will be applied.
-For more information click here.
+- Removal of forests and woodlands, then Environmental Impact Assessment (Forestry) Regulations will be applied.
+More information can be found at Environmental Impact Assessments here

 Environmental Crime (Waste)